jigx-com/jigx-docs-examples/docs/Data Providers/Microsoft OneDrive/Download a file.md

 The following properties are required in the YAML to successfully download a file:

-- `fileName` - Add the file name with the extension, e.g. Invoice.pdf&#x20;
+- `fileName` - Add the file name with the extension, e.g. Invoice.pdf
 - `entity` - file path in OneDrive
 - `tokenType` - OAuth token credentials name
 - `method: download`